jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.headerfooter.md

 `DropDownHeader` and `DropDownFooter` are used to add a fixed header and/or footer element to dropdowns.
 These elements don't scroll with the rest of the list, and are ignored by the default arrow key handlers.
 Add these components via the `header` and `footer` props in `DropDown`.

+If you've included any actions in the header or footer, set the `closeOnTab` property of `DropDownToggled` to `false`, so users navigating by keyboard are able to access them.

 ```jsx
 const DropDownToggled = require('./DropDownToggled').default;
 const DropDownFooter = require('./DropDownFooter').default;